cc636489/systems-of-ODE-solver/Readme.md

-# System of ODEs solver.
+# Program for solving system of ODEs.

 This is a C++ solution to solve system of ODEs.